 - Mode of delivery In Person

-This is a project-based course that introduces the principles and processes for kiln casting and cold finishing of glass.
-Glass casting, mould making, shaping and finishing are the skills and processes introduced within this course.
-Set projects are aimed at developing the student's ability to work the material, as well as integrate thematic ideas within student’s developing practice.
+This course introduces principles and processes for kiln casting of glass.
+Techniques for mould making, casting and cold finishing are taught.
+Set projects are aimed at developing the student's ability to work the material, as well as integrate thematic ideas within a developing practice.
 Lectures and group discussions assist students to develop an informed understanding of artists and designers within the field, as well as locate their developing works within the broader field of craft, design and visual arts practice.
 The course is designed to accommodate learning for students with different levels of experience.
 Work health and safety (WHS) instruction is integrated throughout the syllabus.

 - competently utilise a range of glass kiln casting processes and cold working techniques in response to set tasks and self-directed projects;